 - Peak performance

 - Learning from mistakes and dealing with setbacks

 - An insight into the World’s biggest Sporting event – The Olympic Games

-More recently, Mark has discussed his sexuality publicly for the first time and reflected on how his reluctance to be open about being gay with colleagues and coaches, may have impacted on his professional performance and general well being.
+More recently, Mark has discussed his sexuality publicly for the first time.
+He reflected on how his reluctance to be open about being gay with colleagues and coaches, may have impacted his professional performance and general well being.

-Mark now uses this experience to motivate businesses and organisations and impress on them how important it is to have open and inclusive Diversity Strategies in place, in order to get the best from staff teams and improve their commitment and performance.
+Mark uses this experience to motivate businesses and organisations the importance of having open and inclusive Diversity Strategies in place, in order to get the best from staff teams and improve their commitment and performance.